smnuman/dotconfig/nomad/PLAN.md

 - The `~/.config/nomad` folder will be **encrypted** using `git-crypt` for both GitHub and GitLab.
 - Both platforms fully support `git-crypt`; the same GPG keys can be shared for cross-repo access.
+- The encryption setup defined in `zsh/git-utils/git-utils.zsh` will be used as the system standard.
 - Public release will only occur after a full audit and sanitisation.

 **Structure:**